-- 6. Solicit support form various military branches, Kailua Intermediate and High School, AVID students, community businesses to volunteer at school activities such as Fun Fair, Jog a thon, Fun Day, Halloween Hustle and book reading and signings.
+5. Increase community support at the school 5.
+Solicit support form various military branches, Kailua Intermediate and High School, AVID students, community businesses to volunteer at school activities such as Fun Fair, Jog a thon, Fun Day, Halloween Hustle and book reading and signings.
 Solicit donations from community businesses and families.
-Partner with United Cerebral Palsy (UCP) donation drive and Fellowship Wave Church. - 7.
+Partner with United Cerebral Palsy (UCP) donation drive and Fellowship Wave Church.
+6. Provide community and family education 6.
 Send out flyers to local preschools and elementary schools for Kindergarten Preparedness by Kathy Bentley Education.
 Train parents in helping in the library.
-Provide opportunities for parents to learn about universal screener and online learning through iReady.
-Provide a Kolea Camp to assist with transition for incoming kindergartners and families.
+Provide opportunities for parents to learn about universal screener